OutSystems/docs-product/src/develop/ui/patterns/web/navigation/timeline.md

 Indicates related events in chronological order.

-Use the Timeline to show related events in chronological order such as an end-user’s upcoming, current and past activities.
+Use the Timeline to show related events in chronological order such as an end user’s upcoming, current and past activities.

 **How to use**